PikalaxALT/firered-speedchoice/README.md

 - Initial bag has Bicycle on top
 - Correctly init the Two Island shop
 - Early Saffron separate from Plotless
+- Fix glitch rod by making there be two encounter slots per rod instead of two fishing slots total

 ## See also